DHL: Sponsorships

 For several years, DHL was the primary sponsor of the Penske Racing Porsche RS Spyder Le Mans Prototypes in the International Motor Sports Association American Le Mans Series.
 DHL have also sponsored Ryan Hunter-Reay's #28 IndyCar Series car for Andretti Autosport since 2011.
-They moved to Romain Grosjean in 2022.
+They moved to Romain Grosjean in 2022 and then to Álex Palou and Chip Ganassi Racing in 2024.
 With DHL, Hunter-Reay won the championship for the 2012 IndyCar Series season as well as the 2014 Indianapolis 500.
 DHL was the main title sponsor of the Jordan Formula One team during 2002.
 Since then, DHL has become a regular track-side sponsor at various Formula One races throughout each year, as well as becoming the 'Official Logistics Partner' of the category.
 Since 2007, they have also sponsored the DHL Fastest Lap Award for the driver that achieves the fastest laps in a season.

 Manchester United Football Club announced them as their first training kit sponsor in August 2011, agreeing to a four-year deal with DHL reported to be worth £40 million; it is believed to be the first instance of training kit sponsorship in English football.
 In 2014, FC Bayern Munich agreed to a six-year sponsorship deal with DHL.
 In 2012, the company became the main sponsor of League of Ireland club Bohemian F.C.

 In 2011, DHL became the title sponsor of the South African Western Cape Rugby Union teams Western Province and the Stormers.
 This came into effect on 1 January 2011 for a period of three years.
 DHL were still the current sponsor for both teams as of the 2017–2018 season.

 For the 2011–12 Volvo Ocean Race DHL was one of four race partners providing logistics for this event.

 In 2014, the company sponsored, with IMG Fashion, DHL Exported, which was aimed at "assisting designers who are already successful locally to gain momentum internationally".
 DHL Exported will "sponsor a chosen designer for two consecutive seasons at" the Mercedes-Benz Fashion Week in New York, London Fashion Week, Milan Fashion Week or Mercedes-Benz Fashion Week Tokyo.
 IMG Fashion "will accept applications from February 17 through April 2 at ".

-Expanding its support to various cultural endeavors, in 2014 DHL signed as the Official Logistics partner for Cirque du Soleil.
+Expanding its support to various cultural endeavors, in 2014 DHL signed on as the official logistics partner for Cirque du Soleil.
 DHL transports up to 2,000 tonnes and 80 freight containers utilizing air, sea, and land to transport the equipment from one city to the next.

 In 2015, DHL became the main sponsor of Italian volleyball club Modena Volley, covering the whole men's SuperLega Italian championship and the CEV Champions League.

 DHL is a major sponsor of Surf Life Saving Australia.